 Six years later, another murderous patron moved into the hotel: Austrian serial killer Jack Unterweger, who earned the nickname “Vienna Strangler.”

 With such a macabre history, one would think that the Cecil Hotel would soon be condemned.
-But actually, the old building was recently granted landmark status by the Los Angeles City Council.
-The hotel was given the distinction because of the building’s opening back in the 1920s, which is considered the beginning of the lodging industry in the U.S.
+But actually, the building was recently granted landmark status by the Los Angeles City Council.
+The hotel was given the distinction because of the building’s opening back in the 1920s, which is considered the beginning of the lodging industry in the United States.

 Meanwhile, the tragic death of Elisa Lam at the hotel has inspired pop culture adaptations like Ryan Murphy’s American Horror Story: Hotel.